csmenlopark/www/content/online-services.md

 ## Sunday School

-Several of our Sunday School teachers are holding their classes online.
+Some of our Sunday School teachers are able to hold their classes online.
 If you're interested, please reach out to our clerk at
 <a href="mailto:csmenloparkclerk@gmail.com">csmenloparkclerk@gmail.com</a> for
 information.